Know what mental health services your insurance covers

-We’re told to maintain a healthy diet, exercise, stay connected to others and practice gratitude.
-And while we know how a healthy diet and exercise affects our overall well-being, and that it certainly feels good to connect with loved ones, how gratitude actually works may not be as obvious.
+While we know how a healthy diet and exercise affects our overall well-being — and that it can feel good to connect with our loved ones — how gratitude actually works may not be as obvious.
+We might even wonder why we’re encouraged to practice it during times of celebration and transition.

 What does ‘practicing gratitude’ mean and how does it really work?

-“It’s so easy to be bogged down by all the calamity and negativity of the world right now,” Damoose says.
-“Focusing on what we do appreciate allows us to shift our attention away from what we can’t control.
+“It’s so easy to be bogged down by all of the busyness, stress and competing expectations we manage nowadays,” says Damoose.
+“But focusing on what we do appreciate allows us to shift our attention away from what we can’t control.
 It’s like a filter that emphasizes the positivity in life.”

 Gratitude floods the brain with positive chemicals.
 The release of dopamine, a reward chemical, can improve your sleep, sexual pleasure, mood regulation and metabolism.